JorelAli/CommandAPI/README.md

 - More full plugin examples
 - Conflicting argument research and documentation on how to avoid them

 So where do we go from here?
 It's simple - we do one feature at a time and release one update for each feature.
 That way, we get more of the new stuff that people want and less of the "absolutely no development is going on".
-This is the current roadmap for the CommandAPI (as of 27th Apr 2021):
+This is the current roadmap for the CommandAPI (as of 5th May 2021):

-- **CommandAPI v5.11:** Server owner features

-  The CommandAPI's use by server owners (i.e. users who do not know how to make plugins or do not want to make their own plugins) is ever increasing.
-The CommandAPI's command conversion system makes the CommandAPI more than a mere API wrapper for Brigadier and now a tool used to bridge the gap between plugins and Vanilla features, such as command blocks.
-As a result of this, a number of users with little programmatical knowledge have been visiting the CommandAPI Discord server with similar issues, such as:

-  - Trying to use entity selectors in converted commands (e.g. using `/ext @p` with EssentialsX's extinguish command).
-CommandHook is constantly used in combination with the CommandAPI, however more often than not this does not resolve issues.
-This currently doesn't work and has been raised in [Issue #189](https://github.com/JorelAli/CommandAPI/issues/189).

-  - Trying to use unconvential command registration plugins.
-For example, WorldEdit's commands are not declared in its `plugin.yml` file and cannot be used for command conversion.
-[Issue #195](https://github.com/JorelAli/CommandAPI/issues/195) mentions a method of implementing arbitrary command conversion which are not tied to any specific plugin.

 - **Intermediate update:** Server owner web tools